 Automated Investing Tools

 While significant investment firms may be well situated to take advantage of big data and act on it quickly, most ordinary people can’t do the same.
 A true day trader with access to adequate data (on locations and otherwise) may be able to make quick decisions to react to fresh information.
-But for most people who are simply managing stock portfolios, it’s more realistic to attempt to leverage data relating to broader movements.
+But for most people who are simply managing and tracking stock portfolios it’s more realistic to attempt to leverage data relating to broader movements.
 That’s where some of today’s automated investing tools come into play, especially in some online depot tools.

 When you hear about automated tools, you might first think of mobile apps like Acorns and Stash that can, to some extent, manage your investments for you.
 Generally, these apps allow you to create a portfolio — or at least a type of collection — based on your risk aversion and/or category preferences.
 They then conduct trades according to your preferences, such that your money goes to work for you in an automated fashion.